siegeon/magic.lambda.scheduler/README.md

       .foo-something
 ```

 The above will evaluate your task every 50 second.
-The above second can be exchanged with _"minutes"_ or _"hours"_.
-Notice, you can
+The above _"seconds"_ can be exchanged with _"minutes"_, _"hours"_ or _"days"_.
-have _very large integer values_ here, to have tasks that are repeating _very seldom_, such as e.g. the following illustrates.
+Notice, this allows you to have _very large integer values_, to have tasks that are repeating _very seldom_, such as e.g. the
+following illustrates.

 ```
 scheduler.tasks.create:task-name
-   repeat:hours
-      value:5000000
+   repeat:days
+      value:3650
    .lambda
       /* Your tasks lambda object goes here /* .foo-something
 ```

-The above task will only be evaluated every 5.000.000 hour, which of course becomes every 570 year, which is hopefully not a meaningful
+The above task will only be evaluated every 3650 days, which of course becomes every 10 years, which is hopefully not a meaningful
 repetition pattern for you for the record.
 To create a task that is evaluated on the last day of the month, at 5PM, you can use the following
 repetition pattern.